PanosGriziotis/QA-subsystem/README.md

 The application includes:

 - An Elasticsearch container
 - A Question-Asnwering (QA) REST API application.
-This app integrates the Haystack logic and uses pipelines for indexing unstructured text in Elasticsearch document search and querying.
+This app integrates the Haystack logic and uses pipelines for indexing unstructured text in Elasticsearch document store and querying.

 You can find more information in the [Haystack documentation](https://docs.haystack.deepset.ai/v1.25/docs/intro).